7 best travel budget apps for your next vacation

 SAP Concur offers travel management solutions for organizations of all sizes — from small businesses to enterprise leaders.
 Business owners and managers can try Concur Expense and Concur Travel for free; individual users who have access to these tools through their employer can download the iOS or Google Play app to get started.

 If you’re traveling with a group, it’s not always practical for each person to pay for their own expenses.
 Pulling out multiple credit cards to cover the group dinner bill is possible, but booking group tours and even airfare can be a hassle when done individually.
 That’s where Splitwise comes in.
 The app lets users track shared expenses and the balance owed by each person.
 This transparency can make it much easier to determine who owes what at the end of a group trip.

 Simply download the free app, add group members and each of you can enter shared expenses as they occur.
 The app will divide up the total equally among all group members.
 PayPal and Venmo are both integrated into the app, allowing you to seamlessly settle up at the end of the trip.

-Bachelorette parties can be challenging in so many ways, but the BACH app is especially designed to simplify things.
-The app provides budgeting and planning tools to make bachelorette parties less stressful.
+Bachelorette parties can be challenging in so many ways, but the BACH app simplifies things with budgeting and planning tools designed to make bachelorette parties less stressful.
 Users can budget, plan and book all activities associated with their bachelorette party.
-You can even add your friends to the app to communicate and make planning decisions easier.
-You can also divide up expenses in the app.
+You can even add your friends to the app to communicate and make planning decisions easier, as well as divide up expenses in the app.